neutralinojs/neutralinojs.github.io/docs/api/storage.md

 ### StorageWriterOptions

-- `bucket`: A key to indentify data.
+- `bucket`: A key to identify data.
 - `data`: Data as a string.
 If this value is `null` or `undefined`, the specific data record will be erased from the disk.

 ```js